Religion in the United States: Bahá'í Faith

 Bahá'í House of Worship (built 1953) in Wilmette, Illinois, is the oldest extant Bahá'í house of worship in the world and the only one in the United States.

 The Baháʼí Faith was first mentioned in the United States in 1893 at the World Parliament of Religions in Chicago.
 Soon after, early American converts began embracing the new religion.
 Thornton Chase was the first American Baháʼí, dating from 1894.
 One of the first Baháʼí institutions in the US was established in Chicago to facilitate the establishment of the first Baháʼí House of Worship in the West, which was eventually built in Wilmette, Illinois and dedicated in 1953.

 Worldwide, the religion has grown faster than the rate of population growth over the 20th century, and has been recognized since the 1980s as the most widespread minority religion in the countries of the world.
 Similarly, by 2020, the religion was the largest minority religion in about half of the counties.
 Since about 1970 the state with the single largest Baháʼí population was South Carolina.
 From 2010 data the largest populations of Baháʼís at the county-by-county level are in Los Angeles, CA, Palm Beach, FL, Harris County, TX, and Cook County, IL.
 However, estimates of the total number of Baháʼís varies widely from around 175,000 to 500,000.

+Jainism

+Adherents of Jainism first arrived in the United States in the 20th century.
+The most significant time of Jain immigration was in the early 1970s.
+The United States has since become a center of the Jain Diaspora.
+The Federation of Jain Associations in North America is an umbrella organization of local American and Canadian Jain congregations to preserve, practice, and promote Jainism and the Jain way of life.